Slovenia: Judiciary

-Judicial powers in Slovenia are executed by judges, who are elected by the National Assembly.
-Judicial power in Slovenia is implemented by courts with general responsibilities and specialised courts that deal with matters relating to specific legal areas.
-The State Prosecutor is an independent state authority responsible for prosecuting cases brought against those suspected of committing criminal offences.
-The Constitutional Court, composed of nine judges elected for nine-year terms, decides on the conformity of laws with the Constitution; all laws and regulations must also conform with the general principles of international law and with ratified international agreements.
+Administration of justice is the responsibility of Slovenia's constitutional, supreme, inferior and trial courts, whose judges are appointed on the basis of merit for terms of good behaviour.
+Judicial power in Slovenia is exercised by these courts of competent jurisdiction, alongside specialised courts that deal with matters relating to specific legal areas.
+The Constitutional Court, composed of nine justices nominated by the president and confirmed by the National Assembly for nine-year terms, decides on the conformity of laws and regulations with the Constitution.
+Its power of constitutional review extends to assuring laws and regulations conform with the general principles of international law and with ratified international agreements.
+All other judges are appointed by the Judicial Council, an independent public body responsible for the administration of the courts, including the recruitment of judges qualified by merit and their discipline.
+Five out of the 11 council members are nominated by the president, which the remainder elected by and from amongst sitting judges.
+Presidential nominees must be university professors of law, senior counsel, or attorneys accepted to the State Bar.

+The Supreme State Prosecutor's Office, led by the state prosecutor general, is an independent state authority responsible for prosecuting those suspected of committing criminal offences against the Slovenian state.
+The state prosecutor general is nominated by the Government and confirmed by the National Assembly for a six-year term.
+Together with all state prosecutors employed by the Supreme State Prosecutor's Office and the eleven district state prosecutor's offices, the state prosecutor general is subject to the professional oversight of the State Prosecutorial Council, a regulatory body.

 Military

 The Slovenian Armed Forces provide military defence independently or within an alliance, in accordance with international agreements.
 Since conscription was abolished in 2003, it is organized as a fully professional standing army.
 The Commander-in-Chief is the President of the Republic of Slovenia, while operational command is in the domain of the Chief of the General Staff of the Slovenian Armed Forces.
 In 2016, military spending was an estimated 0.91% of the country's GDP.
 Since joining NATO, the Slovenian Armed Forces have taken a more active part in supporting international peace.
 They have participated in peace support operations and humanitarian activities.
 Among others, Slovenian soldiers are part of the international forces serving in Bosnia and Herzegovina, Kosovo, and Afghanistan.
 According to the 2024 Global Peace Index, the country is the 9th most peaceful country in the world.